IndomieGorengSatu/Mie/README.md

-## A red and a blue ship have just collided in the Caribbean.
-Apparently the survivors are marooned.
+## What did one wall say to the other wall?
+I'll meet you at the corner!